canonical/kafka-k8s-operator/README.md

 Currently, the Charmed Kafka K8s Operator makes use of a 10 GB storage mount, tied to a [Kubernetes PVC](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).

-This is used for logs storage, mounted on `/logs/kafka`.
+This storage is mounted on `/var/lib/data/kafka` and used for log-data.

+Service logs can be found in `/var/log/kafka`.

 ## Relations